alby13/AITalkers/README.md

 # AITalkers Dual Agent Reasoning Framework
 LLM Framework for Two AI Agents Debate/Reasoning to reach Consensus Answers

+AITalkers enables two AI agents that are configurable to use providers like OpenAI, Anthropic, or Gemini to engage in a structured reasoning debate.
+A moderator agent analyzes the final answers to review them and determine whether consensus has been reached.

 <br><br>
 ## This is an early version release that still may have bugs and requires additional testing and refinement.

+## Features

+- **Dual AI Debate:** Two agents debate on a given prompt, iteratively refining their responses.
+- **Moderator Analysis:** An AI moderator checks for consensus between the agents using JSON-based analysis.
+- **Customizable Providers:** Select among OpenAI, Anthropic, and Gemini for both agents and the moderator.
+- **Interactive UI:** A user-friendly Streamlit interface for configuration, debate execution, and viewing results.

 <br><br>
 ## Conversational AI Agents: